When You Can Enrol

 #### Delivery Schedule

-While the majority of the course is taught onsite during field excursions and camps, there are also online components of learning.
+- On-campus: 2022 course intake commencing 7 February - while the majority of the course is taught onsite during field excursions and camps, there are also online components of learning.

 - McKoy Street, Wodonga Vic (Main campus)